dewi-alliance/hotspot-manufacturers/applications/edatec-outdoor.md

 ## Summary

-[EDATEC](https://edatec.cn) is one of [Raspberry Pi’s Global Design Partners](https://www.raspberrypi.org/for-industry/design-partners/) who is serving global customers with standard hardware products, custom design and manufacturing services based on Raspberry Pi Technology platform in IoT,Inudstrial Control,Automation & Artificial Intelligenc applications.
+[EDATEC](https://edatec.cn) is one of [Raspberry Pi’s Global Design Partners](https://www.raspberrypi.org/for-industry/design-partners/) who is serving global customers with standard hardware products, custom design and manufacturing services based on Raspberry Pi Technology platform in IoT, Inudstrial Control, Automation & Artificial Intelligenc applications.

 EDATEC has been working on IoT for years and has several mature IoT Gateway solutions for LoRaWAN and Bluetooth Mesh networks.
 We launched LoRa [IoT Gateway](https://edatec.cn/en/Product/Embedded_Computers/2019/0826/77.html) solution in 2018, which is based on Semtech SX1301 and Raspberry Pi Computer Module 3+, we sold this solutions to more than 200 customers in worldwide.

-We are glad to introduce **EDA-IoT Hotspot** to the Helium community.
+We are glad to introduce **EDA-IoT Outdoor Full Hotspot** to the Helium community.

 ## Company Information